RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #782, #783

+I finally have a command and mapping in `kak` to easily jump to another module in my monorepo.
+YAY!!!
+Should make me tons more efficient.

 ## #777, #778, #779, #780, #781

 More learning from `ramda` I was just exploring refactoring.
 But now I've add